No momento, esta página não está disponível em português

 Handle the decline flow

-In case of a credit card decline, due to card expiration or insufficient funds, you should redirect the shopper back to the Amazon Pay payment method selection page.
+In case of a credit card decline due to card expiration or insufficient funds, redirect the shopper back to the Amazon Pay payment method selection page.
 You can do this by calling the handleDeclineFlow from the Amazon Pay Component.

-This flow will allow you to handle authorization declines as described in the Amazon Pay documentation.
+This flow lets you recover from a declined payment as described in the Amazon Pay documentation.

 onSubmit: async (state, component) => {